sekro/apbs-pdb2pqr/apbs/BUILD.md

-APBS 1.4.1-binary INSTALL:tada::clap:
+APBS 1.4.1-binary BUILD:tada::clap:
 =====================================

 Contained herein are the steps that went in to creating the 1.4.1-binary APBS release, and the branch upon which the release is based.

 First, a few notes are in order.